 The name American Express is synonymous with luxury, and the company is particularly well-known for luxury perks and features for travelers, including airport lounge access and more.
 But, there are cards available from American Express for almost every budget, that offer rewards for grocery shopping and dining out.

 What Are American Express Card Benefits?

 There are a slew of benefits that come with having an American Express card.
-We'll go through several of them (Note that enrollment is required for some benefits and features).
+We’ll go through several of them (Note that enrollment is required for some benefits and features).